xavdid/reddit-user-to-sqlite/README.md

 ## Motivation

 I got nervous when I saw Reddit's [notification of upcoming API changes](https://old.reddit.com/r/reddit/comments/12qwagm/an_update_regarding_reddits_api/).
 To ensure I could always access data I created, I wanted to make sure I had a backup in place before anything changed in a big way.

+## FAQs

+### Why do some of my posts say `[removed]` even though I can see them?

+If a post is removed, only the mods and the user who posted it can see its text.
+Since this tool currently runs without any authentication, those removed posts can't be fetched via the API.

+This will be fixed in a future release, either by:

+- (planned) being able to pull data from a GDPR archive
+- (maybe) adding support for authentication, so you can see your own posts